ResearchComputing/Documentation/docs/software/gaussian.md

 ### Sample input file

-Here's an input file that can be used for both SMP and Linda parallel
+Here's an input file that can be used for SMP parallel testing:
-testing:

 ```
 #P b3lyp/6-31g* test stable=(opt,qconly)